Best Towns to Buy a Home Near Boston in 2026 Local Realtor Guide

 Brookline: Urban Sophistication with Suburban Comfort

 Brookline offers a unique blend of city sophistication and suburban comfort.
-It has excellent schools, cultural attractions, and easy access to Boston via multiple transit options.
+It has cultural attractions and easy access to Boston via multiple transit options.
 The town features historic architecture alongside modern condos.

 Commute: 10-15 minutes by public transit to downtown Boston.